A lung transplant is an operation to remove and replace a diseased lung with a healthy human lung from a donor.

-A lung transplant usually takes between four and 12 hours to complete, depending on the complexity of the operation.
+A lung transplant usually takes between 4 and 12 hours to complete, depending on the complexity of the operation.

 A lung transplant is a complex type of surgery that carries a high risk of complications.

-The outlook for people who've had a lung transplant has improved in recent years and it's expected to continue improving.
+The outlook for people who have had a lung transplant has improved in recent years and it's expected to continue improving.

-The British Transplantation Society estimates that around nine out of 10 people survive a lung transplant, with most of these surviving for at least a year after having the operation.
+The British Transplantation Society estimates that around 9 out of 10 people survive a lung transplant, with most of these surviving for at least a year after having the operation.